windward-studios/ikvm/README.md

  + Prebuilt classpath
  + Easy to use build script
  + Official builds
+ + Add JDK tools like javac, javah, javap, etc...

 ## List of things Jessie Lesbian want to do

- + Add JDK tools like javac, javah, javap, etc...
+ + Fully support Swing and AWT
  + Play Minecraft with this IKVM.NET fork

 ## Build